AliceO2Group/WebUi/InfoLogger/README.md

 ## Dummy InfoLogger test server
 InfoLoggerServer can be simulated by running `npm run simul`.
 The dummy server binds `localhost:6102` endpoint.

-## Interface user guide
-- Use top panel to set match and exclude filters
-- Click "Query" or "Live" button to start the selected mode
-- Click on log records to see more details in the inspector (Inspector can be toggled with the bottom right checkbox buttons)
-- Show/hide columns by clicking on labels on top of page
-- Use arrows keys to navigate quickly between logs

 ## InfoLogger insights
 - [Message protocol](docs/il-protocol.md)
 - [Database structure](docs/database-specs.sql)